gbasood/vgstation-statistics-viewer/DEPLOYING.md

 ```

 ## Running Gevent
+Note: There is an example script in the repo titled `example-gevent-deploy.py` which is identical to what I have below here.
+Use that if you'd like.
 Make a new python script at the root of the project folder.
 ```python
 from gevent.wsgi import WSGIServer